uktrade/iigb-beta-content/content/_labels/labels.md

  pt_INT: Tell us about your project
  ar_SA: Tell us about your project
 form_enter_investment_details:
- de_DE: Provide details about your interest in investing in the UK
+ de_DE: Provide details about your plans to invest in the UK
- en_US: Provide details about your interest in investing in the UK
+ en_US: Provide details about your plans to invest in the UK
- zh_CN: Provide details about your interest in investing in the UK
+ zh_CN: Provide details about your plans to invest in the UK
- ja_JP: Provide details about your interest in investing in the UK
+ ja_JP: Provide details about your plans to invest in the UK
- es_ES: Provide details about your interest in investing in the UK
+ es_ES: Provide details about your plans to invest in the UK
- pt_BR: Provide details about your interest in investing in the UK
+ pt_BR: Provide details about your plans to invest in the UK
- pt_INT: Provide details about your interest in investing in the UK
+ pt_INT: Provide details about your plans to invest in the UK
- ar_SA: Provide details about your interest in investing in the UK
+ ar_SA: Provide details about your plans to invest in the UK
 form_investment_details:
  de_DE: Tell us about what you want to invest in and how large that investment might be.
 Please also tell us what help you would like from the UK government
  en_US: Tell us about what you want to invest in and how large that investment might be.
 Please also tell us what help you would like from the UK government